libing-milly/covey.town/FEATURES.md

 ## Features of this project

 ### Sign up
+When the user click the `Sign up` button, he/she will see a pop up window which has a close button `X` on its top right corner.

+The user will be able register his/her own account in this page.
+The page consists of two parts.
+In the first part, user need to input their `username`, `Email address` and `Password` to set up their account.
+All three fields are required.
+A `show` button in the right side of the password input box is provided for user to check what they just typed in.
+The second part is verification part.
+It contains three questions as well as answers for user to type in, which will be used to find back account if user forgot their passowrd.
+All these fields are required too.

+After filling all input boxes, the user can click `Sign Up` button to register their account.
+There will be a pop up message says that `Sign Up Successfully!
+You have been logged in` if nothing goes wrong with the registration procedure, and the user will be logged in automatically.
+On the contrary, if something goes wrong, there will also be a pop up message says that `Unable to SignUp Your Account` together with other error message to tell you where goes wrong.

+The user can also click `Cancel` button to quit.

 ### Log in
 When the user click the `Login` button, he/she will see a pop up window, he/she can also click `X` button on the top right corner of the window to close the pop up window.